Introduction to Rivers Casino Pittsburgh

 After leaving the high limit slots room, I entered part of the casino which has quarter slot machines.
 If you’ve ever been to Rivers Casino, the area I’m talking about is just outside of the walled area of the High Limit Slots Room.

-This low attendance indicates it is a great time to test the 5-pull method.
+This low attendance indicates it is a great time to test the 5-spin method.
 You’re looking for a time when the slot machines will have sat idle for a little while.
-On a busy Friday night, for instance, that doesn’t happen
+On a busy Friday night, for instance, that doesn’t happen.

 So, I walked up to a bank of slot machines.
 It doesn’t matter what games there were.
 They weren’t video slots or progressive slot machines.
 Well, a few progressive slots were nearby, but trying my Slots Strategy 2: Progressive Slot Machines wasn’t on my to-do list this trip.
 Maybe next time.